macklinu/site/src/data/posts/using-tailwind-v4-with-storybook-v8.md

 ---
 date: '2025-01-14'
 title: 'Using Tailwind v4 with Storybook v8'
-description: 'If you like to live on the bleeding edge and build a library with beta software, here is how you can get Tailwind v4 beta working with Storybook v8.4.'
+description: 'Here is how you can get Tailwind v4 working with Storybook v8.4.'
 ---

-💁‍♂️ _At the time of publishing this post, [Tailwind v4](https://tailwindcss.com/docs/v4-beta) is in beta._

 One of the main changes in Tailwind v4 is configuration through CSS instead of `tailwind.config.ts`, which Tailwind supports through their own Vite plugin.
 I wanted to play around with Tailwind v4 while building a component library, and with Storybook v8.4's React and Vite support, we can load and test Tailwind as part of our Storybook.